hassankhsalar/Monster-Factory-Client/README.md

 # Client-Side - Slot Management System

-This is the client-side repository for the Slot Management System.
-It allows trainers to manage their slots, including adding new slots and viewing existing slots.
+This is the client-side repository for the Monster Factory project.
+Its an Fitness portal where users can choose their desired classes with the trainer of their choice.

-## Features
-- Responsive and user-friendly design.
-- Add new slots with the following details:
-  - Select available days.
-  - Enter slot name and time.
-  - Select classes (provided by the admin).
-  - Additional optional information.
-- View and manage all slots in a tabular format.
-- Integrated dark mode functionality.
-- Developed using modern React features.
+Monster-factory allows users to carve the routine according to their goals while not breaking the Bank.
+Expert trainer can also join.Trainers can add/remove slots for a specific class and write on forums.
+Admin takes  charge off all the Control with a user Friendly Dashboard 'Currently working'.

 ---